Product details

 Food pairings

 La Réserve de Sergolle pairs well with game dishes such as duck breast and braised venison, as well as grilled red meats.
-It is also excellent with flavorful first courses, such as traditional ragù pasta.
-A recommended regional pairing is duck confit from Bordeaux cuisine, which enhances the spices and the wine's tannic structure.
+It is also excellent with savory first courses, such as traditional ragù pasta.
+A recommended regional pairing is the duck confit from Bordeaux cuisine, which brings out the spices and the wine’s tannic structure.

 When to serve it